 BIG Day of Giving

-24 Hours to Give Where Your Heart Is
+Give Where Your Heart Is

-Donate here on May 3rd.
+Donate here on until May 4th at 3 pm.

 Your gift to the Sacramento Zoological Society helps the Zoo to continue in its mission to inspire appreciation, respect and a connection with wildlife and nature through education, conservation and recreation.
 Every dollar you donate will help the Zoo to receive a boost from a pool of incentive funds provided by local partners.
 The more contributions to the Zoo, the more incentive dollars we will receive.
 This is a great opportunity to make your dollar stretch!